-To maximise available space to enhance the natural environment, biodiversity and important wildlife habitats.
-To ensure that opportunities for biodiversity improvement are sought and realised as part of development schemes.
-Editor's Note: Need to rationalise and make concise, and include the principle of making a green Town centre
+To maximise available Town centre space to enhance the natural environment, biodiversity and important wildlife habitats, and to ensure that opportunities for biodiversity improvement are sought and realised as part of development schemes.

 The policies have been developed with regard to the BLP paragraphs 6.10.2 and 6.10.3, which relate to the importance of green and blue infrastructure networks.
-Section 3 of the Borough's Green and Blue Infrastructure Study (2019) [Part 2, x], defines green roofs and walls as urban greening approaches to providing green infrastructure.
+Section 3 of the Borough's Green and Blue Infrastructure Study (2019) [Part 2, 2.18], defines green roofs and walls as urban greening approaches to providing green infrastructure.